SavannahHQ/docs/api/index.md

 ![Create a Conversation](./ConversationsAPI.png)

-When creating a `Conversation` you will need to provide certain fields in the form of their respetive `origin_id`.
+When creating a `Conversation` you will need to provide certain fields in the form of their respective `origin_id`.
 These records will be created in Savannah if they haven't already been added.

-* **speaker**: The id of the person who started the conversation
+* **speaker**: The id of the person who posted the comment
 * **channel**: The id of the channel (however your source defines them) that the conversation happened in
 * **participants**: A list of ids for the people who were tagged, replied to, or otherwise were a participant in this conversation.